 Any application which is submitted to us that is incomplete, incorrect or missing any of the above requirements will be returned and rejected.
 If you need help with the personal licence application process, our partner EHC UK offer a pre-application advice service.

 It is an offence to knowingly or recklessly make a false statement in connection with an application for a personal licence.
 To do so may result in prosecution and a fine of up to £5000.
 You must notify us, as the Licensing Authority, immediately if you're convicted of any offence during the time between making your application and the grant of your licence.

 Change a personal licence

 If you're a personal licence holder and have had a change of name or address, please complete and return the relevant application form below.
 Along with your application to notify us of the change, please include your personal licence (both the paper counterpart and the card) and the fee of £10.50, as detailed on the application.

 Renew a personal licence

 Since April 2015, personal licences no longer have an expiry date - even if your current licence shows an expiry date.
 If you want to update your personal licence with a card that shows no expiry date, please complete and return our, along with your personal licence card and the fee of £10.50.

 National Fraud Initiative

-This authority is under a duty to protect the public funds it administers, and to this end may use the information you provide for the prevention and detection of fraud.
-It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
-For further information, click on the link for the National Fraud Initiative.
+We have a duty to protect the public funds we administer and may use the information you provide for the prevention and detection of fraud.
+We may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
+For more information, please visit the National Fraud Initiative web page.